 I started my professional career as a journalist back in the 1990s and then became a full-time translator in 2001.
-I was the Portuguese chief translator and editor for arguably the world's most popular football website from September 2009 to November 2014.
+I was the Portuguese chief translator and editor for arguably the world's most popular football (soccer) website from September 2009 to December 2014.
 Besides translating and editing football news stories, I also managed a team of translators and wrote the Fifa.com Brazilian Portuguese official style guide.

 On the Pitch